SymfonyCasts/design-patterns/sfcasts/chain-of-responsibility.md

 and we'll talk about that later, but for now, let's finish up this method and return `0` at the bottom.

-For the last handler condition, where we roll dice and check to see if we rolled a pair or a 7, let's call it `CasinoHandler`, since we're doing a little gambling.
+On to the last handler condition, where we roll two dice and check to see if we rolled a pair or a 7.
+Let's call it `CasinoHandler`, since we're doing a little gambling.
 We'll start this in the same way, implementing the interface and adding the methods by holding "Option" + "Enter".
 Then, just like before, implement `setNext()`.
 Inside, write `$this->next = $next` and add the property